Haksell/gomoku/README.md

 ### misc

+- dynamic stencil indices and coeff files based on stencil size, depth and thinking time
 - update double threes in `do_move` and `undo_move`
 - dynamic heuristic update (each position updates predetermined amount of states BITBOARD)
 - wins by captures or alignment in stats